Root estimation in Galton-Watson trees

-\floattext5 Abstract.
-Given only the free-tree structure of a tree, the root estimation problem asks if one can guess which of the free tree's nodes is the root of the original tree.
-We determine the maximum-likelihood estimator for the root of a free tree when the underlying tree is a size-conditioned Galton-Watson tree and calculate its probability of being correct.
+\floattext4.6 {\ninebf Abstract}. {\baselineskip=12pt \ninerm Given only the free-tree structure of a tree, the root estimation problem asks if one can guess which of the free tree's nodes is the root of the original tree.
+We determine the maximum-likelihood estimator for the root of a free tree when the underlying tree is a size-conditioned Galton--Watson tree and calculate its probability of being correct.}